hellbox/srob-migration/content/reviews/a-fairy-tale-of-new-york.md

 name = "A fairy tale of New York" title = "A fairy tale of New York" dek = "Seattle author Anca Szil\u00e1gyi launches her debut novel at the Sorrento tonight.
-It's a gritty, realistic fantasy, a fairy tale set in a gutter, and the main character will take up residence in your head." type = "Review"facebookauto = "Seattle author Anca Szil\u00e1gyi launches her debut novel tonight!
+It's a gritty, realistic fantasy, a fairy tale set in a gutter, and the main character will take up residence in your head." type = "Review" facebookauto = "Seattle author Anca Szil\u00e1gyi launches her debut novel tonight!
 Here's our review of Daughters of the Air:" twitterauto = "Seattle author @ancawrites launches her debut novel tonight!
 Here's our review of Daughters of the Air:" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/daughters-of-the-air.md"]